 But, of course, the warmth of the sheepskin or shearling coat is just one of its benefits.
 It’s the style that really sells it in these centrally-heated times – which is also why, for ethical reasons, many modern interpretations are faux shearling, with the best examples looking just as good.
 Levi’s classic trucker jacket with sherpa collar – sherpa being a kind of synthetic, wool-look polyester fleece – is a case in point.
 Plenty of brands, from Zara to AMI, YMC to Stella McCartney, have rightly ridden this horse.

-Not for nothing did Skinheads – that austere style tribe spin-off from Mod – make a sheepskin their go-to winter outerwear, when the cropped 501s or Sta Prest trousers and Doc Marten cherry reds kept the winter out, but that MA-1 jacket really didn’t.
+Not for nothing did Skinheads – that austere style tribe spin-off from Mod – make a sheepskin their go-to winter outerwear, when the cropped 501s or Sta Prest trousers and Doc Marten cherry reds kept the winter out, but that MA-1 bomber jacket really didn’t.
 Worn over button-down gingham shirt and braces, the sheepskin looked its best.
 The various panels that come together to make a sheepskin coat – as yet sheep big enough to provide a skin sufficient for an entire coat alone has yet to be born, though genetic tinkerers are no doubt working on it – have to be stitched.
 And a good example is sewn with a precision flat stitched seam which is so flat that the coat can be worn reversed, albeit at risk of looking something akin to a yeti.

 Perhaps this is why, despite lighter, warmer, more compact and ethical man-made alternatives today, the sheepskin coat endures.
 Look at Marlon Brando with his shearling collared jacket in On the Waterfront or James Dean’s ranch coat in Giant.
-Or, more market trader meets hoodlum style, look to Steve Buscemi in Fargo or Ryan Gosling in Blade Runner 2049 – yes, even 30 years from now they’re still wearing them.
+Or, more market-trader-meets-hoodlum style, look to Steve Buscemi in Fargo or Ryan Gosling in Blade Runner 2049 (yes, even 30 years from now they’re still wearing them).

 There is something about the shearling collared jacket that makes its wearer look effortlessly cool, and something about the full-on sheepskin coat that makes its wearer look like he knows how to handle himself.
-It’s hard to wear a sheepskin coat without evoking some subtle hint of menace – see Tom Hardy as Bane for reference.
+It’s hard to wear a sheepskin coat without evoking some subtle hint of menace (see Tom Hardy as Bane for reference).

 The Best Shearling Jacket Brands

 Closed originally started as a denim brand in the late 1970s but has since progressed into a fully-fledged fashion label with both men’s and women’s lines… and some of the nicest shearling outerwear around.
-The brand uses Spanish lambskin to make its shearling coats and jackets, with styles ranging from classic bomber and aviator styles to parkas.
+The brand uses Spanish lambskin to make its shearling coats and jackets, with designs ranging from classic bomber and aviator styles to parkas.
 But whatever the style, expect these jackets to be warm, soft, comfortable and stylish.